Admissions | Master of Science

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts & Sciences.
 Follow the TOEFL/IELTS instructions in Admissions FAQ (new window) to determine whether you need to send us test scores to prove your English language proficiency.

 Please note that the visa application process can take weeks or months and varies based on your country of origin.
 To help ensure that students receive their visas in time for registration, the program suggests that applications to the program should be completed by May 15 priority deadline.
 In the event that visas are not received in time, admitted students may defer their admission one time to a future open term.
 There is no additional admissions application fee charge for the one-time deferral.

 For more information for international applicants, please see our Biomedical Graduate Education International Applicants page.

-Need-based financial aid is available in the form of federal and private loans.
-It is recommended that you begin the process of applying for financial aid as soon as you are accepted.
-You may use the Estimated Cost of Attendance information in determining federal loan amounts; this program falls under Biomedical Graduate Education > Biomedical Graduate Programs.
+Students may wish to apply for federal loans, private loans or outside scholarships.
+It is recommended that you begin the process of applying for federal financial aid as soon as possible after applying for admission.
+You may use the Estimated Cost of Attendance information in determining loan amounts; this program falls under Biomedical Graduate Education > Biomedical Graduate Programs.

-For more information and to obtain financial aid forms, please contact email@example.com.
+For more information or to obtain financial aid forms, please contact firstname.lastname@example.org.